theodorosploumis/docker-presentation/presentation.md

 ### Docker engine

-A Client with a Daemon as also as the docker-composer.
+A Client with a Daemon as also as the docker-compose tool.
 Usually referred simply as "docker".

 ---